 Just between December 2020 and March 2021, Alibaba gained another 23 million mobile monthly users.
 For the sake of comparison, the number of users in Q1 of 2017 was only around 507 million.

 When talking about ad spendings, it’s important to mention that Alibaba’s share is at a formidable 8.7%.
-Some may see this figure as unexpectedly high, yet, next to Amazon, Alibaba is one of the biggest names in the m-commerce field.
-The value generated by these ads is also quite high, which is why it is expected that the number will grow even further in the nearest future.
+Some may see this figure as unexpectedly high, yet, next to Amazon, Alibaba is one of the biggest names in online mobile shopping.
+The value generated by these ads is also quite high, which is why it is expected that the number will grow even further in the near future.

 (Social Lens Research)